-Walk-ins are welcome at most Wizard Pharmacies, it is advised to call to ensure your local pharmacy can accommodate for walk-ins and the pharmacist who can vaccinate is available.
+Bookings and walk-ins are welcome at most Wizard Pharmacies, it is advised to call to ensure your local pharmacy can accommodate for walk-ins and the Pharmacist who can vaccinate is available.

 If you are unsure about whether you or your family should get the flu vaccination contact your local Wizard Pharmacist today for advice.